 How the Recent Stimulus Will Affect Furniture Retailers

 One of the many measures used to counteract the effects of the COVID-19 pandemic has been direct economic stimulus payments to millions of Americans.
-While the amount received by each person or family depended on variables like income level and number of dependents, the vast majority of Americans received multiple payments during the pandemic.
+While the amount received by each person or family depended on variables like income level and the number of dependents, the vast majority of Americans received multiple payments during the pandemic.

 An Extended Struggle

 Another issue is the in-person nature of furniture shopping.
 While other retail sectors leaned even harder into the world of e-commerce, that’s not such a natural transition for furniture sales.
-Most consumers want to sit on the couch before they buy it, or feel the quality of the table and chairs.
+Most consumers want to sit on the couch before they buy it or feel the quality of the table and chairs.
 When you add it all up, the recipe for an ugly year in the furniture business was complete.

 A Long-Awaited Boost

 It’s important to remember that all of those people who would have made a furniture purchase in the past year are still looking to replace old pieces in their homes.
 That need didn’t disappear – just delayed.
-Now that stimulus payments have landed in millions of bank accounts, the time is right for a big boost.
+Now that stimulus payments have landed in millions of bank accounts, and the time is right for a big boost.